-BECAUSE WE LOVE TRAILS, BEACHES, PLAYGROUNDS AND PARKS!
 The Bainbridge Island Parks Foundation enhances our community by supporting a thriving system of parks, trails and open spaces.
-Your contribution helps develop and improve trails, build playgrounds, and fund new amenities at our favorite public places, including our parks and facilities such as the Aquatic Center and Senior Center.
+Your contribution helps to expand and improve island trails and to fund a wide array of park improvements, such as building new playgrounds, invasive species removal, and upgrades at the Aquatic Center.
 Together we can improve our shorelines and forests, ballfields and docks.
-Our parks and trails are our most beloved public resources.
-You can make these great places even better for all of us and for future generations!
-PLEASE MAKE A GIFT TODAY.
+Our parks and trails are our most beloved public resources; you can make these places even better for the enjoyment of the community for generations to come!

 The BPAA provides an observatory, telescopes and space dedicated to many aspects of astronomy, including Star Parties, educational programs, public lectures, astronomy courses, research projects and construction programs.
 OCFA funds, along with membership dues, directly support operations.